Fectio

 versions between brackets.

-I have included a table of
+I have included a

-consuls because in Antiquity, consular years were
+table of consuls because in Antiquity, consular

-reference.
+of reference.
 Years did not have numbers but

 referred either to the regnal year of the emperor